Abril Books

 Closed on Sundays

-For 43 years now, we have been the number one source for Armenian books and merchandise in the Diaspora.
+Since 1978, we have been the number one source for Armenian books and merchandise in the Diaspora.

-Long before Abril Books Online, before Abril Bookstore and Abril Printing, there was a magazine titled "Abril," with a symbol of the pomegranate tree next to it.
+Long before AbrilBooks.com, before Abril Bookstore, Abril Publishing, and Abril Printing, there was a magazine titled "Abril," with a symbol of the pomegranate tree next to it.
 This is when the coining of this pair was born.
-It was chosen for a couple of different factors.
+It was chosen for a couple of different reasons.
 Symbolically, the pomegranate has numerous connotations within the Armenian culture.
 It means life and birth.
+The pomegranate tree is tree of life.
 "Abril" in Armenian means "to live."
 It also means the month of April, which holds many important holidays and memorials for the Armenians, including Easter, Sourp Haroutioun (Holy Resurrection) and the Armenian Genocide.
 Abril was also established in the month of April.

-In 1978, the publishers reasoned that it would be more worthwile to print the magazine themselves rather than at outside presses.
-So they bought a couple of printing presses and hired a printer.
-And thus, Abril Printing developed.
-Not only did they print their own magazine, but they began to offer printing services to everyone else.
-This was located at the edge of the proposed "Little Armenia" at the intersection of Santa Monica and Oxford by Western.
-As the business flourished, they decided to begin another business which would again be the first of its kind.
-The office space next door opened and they seized the opportunity to open Abril Bookstore in 1979 connected to their printing facilities.
-Hence began one of the most important centers of Armenian literature and culture awareness.
+Abril Printing and Publishing was located at the edge of the proposed "Little Armenia" at the intersection of Santa Monica Boulevard and Oxford Street by Western Avenue.
+As the business flourished, they decided to begin another business venture which would again be the first of its kind.
+The office space next door opened up and they seized the opportunity to open Abril Bookstore in 1978, the first brick and mortar Armenian bookstore in Los Angeles.
+Hence began one of the most important centers of Armenian literature and cultural awareness.
 This followed the massive influx of Armenians in the 80's which was a tremendous help to the business.

 Abril Bookstore, Printing, and Publishing remained in that location for a little more than twenty years.
 By 1998, the area and demographics had changed quite a bit.
-The new center of Armenia became Glendale.
+The new center of Armenians became Glendale.
 Most Armenians moved out of the Hollywood area.
 It was time for change.
 In the summer of 1998, Abril Bookstore moved to the heart of Glendale, on the intersection of Broadway and Jackson to a much spacious and newer building.